 When do I enroll in courses for next fall?

-Enrolling for fall 2021 courses is planned for early April.
-We encourage you to start planning and talking with your advisor about your fall plans in early March.
+Enrolling for spring 2022 courses is planned for mid-November We encourage you to start planning and talking with your advisor about your fall plans in early October.

 When do I need to declare a major?